Vernon Hill: Commerce Bancorp

 Hill's motto for Commerce was “America’s most convenient bank”.

 Commerce Bank staff were awarded $5,000 if a nearby rival bank closed its branches; hundreds of mystery shoppers made tens of thousands of store visits annually, and salary increases were based on mystery shopping scores.
 Top-performing managers were given sports cars.

 On June 29, 2007, Hill resigned as chairman and CEO of Commerce Bancorp after the Office of the Comptroller of the Currency, the Federal Reserve Bank of Philadelphia and the board of directors of Commerce Bancorp established governance to stop doing business with firms under the control of Hill's family.
 Notable business dealings with insiders included property leases with entities in which Hill was a partner, and the purchase of services from an architectural design business run by his wife, Shirley.
 No charges were brought.

 On October 2, 2007, Commerce Bancorp announced that it would be merging with TD Bank Financial Group.
 The Canadian-based Toronto-Dominion Bank acquired Commerce for $8.5 billion (U.S. dollars) in cash and stock, at $42 per share of CBH stock, a purchase multiple of x28.
 Some industry commentators held that Hill's departure and a strong Canadian dollar had made a takeover inevitable.

 Petplan

-Hill is chairman of Fetch Inc. (aka Petplan North America), a pet health insurance company founded by Chris and Natasha Ashton.
-It holds the U.S. and Canadian franchise from Petplan of Britain, the world's biggest provider of policies for pets.
+Hill is chairman of Fetch Inc., a pet health insurance company founded by Chris and Natasha Ashton.
+It holds the U.S. and Canadian franchise from British pet insurance firm Petplan, the world's biggest provider of policies for pets.
 Hill invested in the company in April 2008, believing pet health to be a growth market in the USA.

 Speaking to Fortune in 2010, Hill said, "People used to put down their pets when they got sick.
 Now they're members of the family.
 People will want to save them with kidney transplants and hip replacements.
 This business will be huge."